-The aim of assessing the impact of greenhouse gas (GHG) emissions is to provide companies with a high-level indication of the GHG savings they may obtain by applying circular strategies.
-Companies can use this information to better understand carbon footprint benefits, evaluate trade-offs and help prioritize circular improvements.
+Greenhouse gas(GHG) impact aims to provide companies with a high-level indication of the GHG emissions savings they may obtain by applying circular strategies.
+Circular strategies include the use of secondary or renewable materials as inflow and enabling recovery via "higher value retention" recovery such as reuse, refurbish and remanufacture or recycling of the outflow (products and materials).
+Companies can use this information to better understand GHG emissions savings, evaluate trade-offs and help prioritize circular improvements.